beegee-tokyo/RUI3-my-IDEa/README.md

 # RUI3-Modular
 This is an approach to create applications with RUI3 without writing code.
 It is as well trying to work without any installation effort.

-# Remark
+The simple IDE is written in Python and might require to install some additional modules.

+## REMARK
 This code is _**Work in progress**_ and far from finished.
 It is based on Python, but at the moment works only on Windows (Linux and MacOS needs testing).
+The repo is missing the required BSP's because the files are too large.
+The complete ZIP file including the BSP's can be downloaded from [Google Drive](https://drive.google.com/file/d/1urrvtsfqxffVnXEESbEryBydS33X3YlZ/view?usp=share_link).

 # Content
 - [How does it work](#how-does-it-work)